 Choose to continue on the Western Hwy to Ararat and call into Mt Langi Ghiran winery, just off the western highway at Buangor.
 Ararat is home to the interesting Gum San Chinese Heritage Museum and J –Ward, a historic gaol.

 OR take the slightly shorter route via Glenelg Hwy to Dunkeld.

 If you are travelling via the Great Ocean Road, we recommend taking the time to visit Port Fairy.
 It’s a lovely historical fishing village with great cafe culture.
-Port Fairy is around 1 hour driving time from Dunkeld, passing through Penshurst where a walk up the extinct volcano Mt Rouse provides stunning views of the Grampians.
+Port Fairy is around 1 hour driving time from Dunkeld, passing through Penshurst where a walk up the extinct volcano Mt Rouse provides stunning views of Gariwerd (the Grampians).
 For more ideas traveling from Port Fairy, click here.

 Not far from Dunkeld is the cultural centre of western Victoria – Hamilton.
 The noted Art Gallery and range of unique retail offerings is worth a stop.

 Coonawarra – on the boarder of South Australia and Victoria, is home to a wine region, famous for its ‘terra rossa’ soil and resulting cabernet sauvignon.